-When a person eats unfermented soy, there is little digestive action in the human intestines to free the isoflavones from these sugars.
+When a person eats unfermented soy such as bean curd, green baby soybeans, or the plethora of processed soyfoods on the market like soy milk, there is little digestive action in the human intestines to free the isoflavones from these sugars.
 However, when this bond is broken during fermentation via the action of the fermenting bacteria, this paves the way for much greater absorption of the isoflavones when a person consumes fermented soy!

 I hope not.
-Let’s go a step further.
+Let’s go a step further…

-The real reason fermented soy is healthy to consume is because the fermentation process does effectively break down the very high levels of phytic acid and other anti-nutrients in the soy thereby permitting ease of nutrient absorption during the digestive process.
+The real reason is that the fermentation process effectively breaks down the very high levels of phytic acid and other anti-nutrients like lectins.

 What to do?
 Is fermented soy out of the question too?